Posted on May 28th, 2020

 The costs of life-saving treatments continue to raise as cancer survival rates increase, and almost $150 billion is spent nationwide for cancer care per year.
 This is nearly four times the treatment cost for other common health issues, as per the report of The Mesothelioma Center.
 The drug costs per month for cancer treatment may be as high as $100,000.
 With the staggering costs associated with direct cancer care, the patients and their families try to arrange funds and avoid financial disaster.
 But, at the same time, the higher cost of lung cancer treatments can add distress, hardships, and burden.
-The hidden costs of lung cancer treatment in the form of travel expenses is serious hardship and additional financial burden for nearly half of the cancer patients.
+The hidden costs of lung cancer treatment in the form of travel expenses are serious hardship and an additional financial burden for nearly half of the cancer patients.
 Numerous studies have shown that unaffordable medical costs can impact the patient's health as much as the effects of cancer therapy, and researchers have termed it as "financial toxicity".

 Workplace toxic exposure related lung cancer has a long latency period, which means that workers start developing the symptoms of lung cancer decades after they were initially exposed to hazardous agents.
 As a result, workers after retiring from their jobs will have to pay high treatment costs, which range from $55,548 to $798,181 during the initial six months (study published in Cancer Medicine, January 2019) out-of-pocket.

 Although it is impossible to be accurate, here are the average costs of different approaches to lung cancer treatment:

 Post-operative care is also costly as it includes dealing with complications, the cost of scans, follow-up treatment such as chemotherapy, and home care.

 According to the data from the Hutchinson Institute for Cancer Outcomes Research, 2016, patients suffering from cancer are 2.5 times more likely to declare bankruptcy as compared to healthy people.
 Here are examples of financially difficult situations that were experienced by patients with cancer in the order of severity: